docksal/docksal/docs/content/stack/images-versions.md

 we release `docksal/nginx:1.15-1.1`, and `docksal/nginx:1.15` would refer to `docksal/nginx:1.15-1.1`, while `docksal/nginx:1.15-1.0` would still exist for backwards compatibility.

-Having this latest image tag is a convenient shortcut, but in stacks that are delivered with Docksal the exact version will always be used to avoid situation when newer image version was not pulled to your local.
+Having this latest image tag is a convenient shortcut, but in stacks that are delivered with Docksal, the exact version will always be used to avoid a situation when the newer image version was not pulled to your local.

-In you custom stacks or custom Dockerfiles you can use this latest image tags.
+In your custom stacks or custom Dockerfiles, you can use these latest image tags.

+{{% notice info %}}
+This page may not always show the latest image versions available because newer versions can be tagged between Docksal releases.
+See GitHub image repositories for the list of releases with release notes or run `fin image registry docksal/cli` to see list of available CLI images.
+{{% /notice %}}

 ## CLI